 Egypt has been a package tour destination since at least the Roman era, probably even long before that, and it is easy to see why.
-With the only remaining ancient wonder of the world and the remains of another, as well as the ruins of some of history’s greatest and most significant monuments, Egypt is a sightseers dream.
+With the only remaining ancient wonder of the world and the remains of another, as well as the ruins of some of history’s greatest and most significant monuments, Egypt is a travellers dream destination.

-As a result Egypt is extremely well set up for package tourists, with tours and transport ready and waiting to herd busloads of package tourists from Sharm or Hurghada and ply them with all inclusive cruises and organised activities.
-However, Egypt is also extremely easy and a great deal cheaper to travel through independently, and if you are even the slightest bit adventurous, you can discover sides of Egypt that most tourists will never see.
+Egypt is extremely well set up for tourists, with tours and transport ready and waiting to herd busloads of package tourists from Sharm or Hurghada and ply them with all inclusive cruises and organised activities.
+There is no end to the choice of tours to discover ancient sites and archaeological ruins, adventure activities in the desert and day trips to discover world wonders.
+Egypt is one of the best travel hotspots in the world.
+Egypts problem is that decades of politics and problems with terrorism has left many package tourists afraid to visit and the tourism industry hit hard.
+However, for the intrepid travellers willing to ignore the scare stories Egypt is waiting and willing to welcome you with open arms.
+Egypt is extremely easy and very cheap to travel through independently, and if you are even the slightest bit adventurous, you can discover sides of Egypt that most tourists will never see.

 Egypt is a predominantly Muslim country, and although in general Egyptians are very moderate and used to Western tourists, remember that it is still quite a conservative country and you should respect that in both your dress and attitude.
 Covering up in long pants and tops that cover the shoulder is more than adequate, smart too in the Egyptian sun, shawls are excellent accessories for covering up any extra skin if you visit any religious sites.
 And no, the bikini tops and hotpants favoured by many tourist sheep straight off the cruise ships do not count as appropriate.